zebrunner/community-edition/docs/config-guide.md

 ### Set up "GitHub Pull Request Builder":

-For every registered repository we do set of pre-validations.
-Integration should be configured at once to make all OnPullRequest jobs/events configurable in automatic mode
+For every registered repository we do set of pre-validations like compilation and Sonar PR checker.
+Integration should be configured at once to make all OnPullRequest Jobs/Events auto-configurable

   * Open Jenkins -> Credentials
   * Update Username and Password for "ghprbhook-token" credentials